lungerjo/lungerjo/README.md

 Hello.
 My name is Josh Lunger (@lungerjo).

-I am an Applied Math/Stats specialist at the University of Toronto.
+I am an undergraduate Applied Math/Stats specialist at the University of Toronto.

 I am interested in generalizable statistical algorithms.